ming71/rotate-yolov3/README.md

 * A: Refer to my reply [here](https://github.com/ming71/rotate-yolov3/issues/14#issuecomment-663328130).
 This is only a backup repo, the overall model is no problem, but **direct running does not necessarily guarantee good results**, cause it is not the latest version, and some parameters may have problems, you need to adjust some details and parameter settings yourself.
   I will upload the complete executable code as soon as I return to school in September (if lucky).

+## In the end
+There is no need or time to maintain the codebase to reproduce the previous performance.
+If you are interested in this work, you are welcome to fix the bugs in this codebase.
+If there is a need, models trained with good performance last year are available.
+I'll reimplement the rotation yolov4 or yolov5 if time permitting  in the future.